ds-rants/ds-rants/posts/2025/2025_11_tests_for_ds/test_for_ds.md

 A good rule of thumb is usually 2-Rows \* x-Columns or 3-Rows \* x-Columns to get you started.
 If you can manage with only one row, you should!

-Regardless, here are some simple pointers:
+Regardless, here are some general pointers:

+### Simple Advice For Writing DataFrame Tests

 1. Separate dataframe and pure Python logic as much as you can.
    Generally speaking, mixing pandas and Python, is a sure-fire way to make your code slow and in most cases, false.